leocoderu/Triple-Switch/README.md

 ## Additional information

-    - if timeout isn't set this switcher will be work like usually 2-position switcher.
+    - if timeout isn't set this switch will be work like usually 2-position switcher.
     - When widget "wait" don't initialize, the countdown timer is showing
     - This switcher widget will gets different Design, assigned user.